Who Am I?

 If you've visited my blog, you may have guessed that I engage in projects related to photography.
 I like to build and modify the tools and environment of my hobby.
 My engineering nature and tendancy toward regimentation and analysis drives me to research topics, collect references, and churn out enless notes and records of my projects which are useful for blog articles.

-In addition to this website, I have additional work (originally exhibited on a Flickr account) posted at City Shadows website.
-Like the photos here, they are also scanned from black and white darkroom prints.
+In addition to this website, I have additional work posted at City Shadows website.
+Like the photos here, they are (with some identified exceptions) also scanned from black and white darkroom prints.

 On Social Networks as: